team-passion-project/father-jests/README.md

 ## Planning Story
 The main goal of this project was to focus on areas that we wanted more experience working on  to continue to improve our skills.
-We all also wanted more work connecting with a third part apis.
+We all also wanted more work connecting with a third party apis.
 We decided to go a fun route and created a dad joke generator that is connected to a [Dad Joke API](https://icanhazdadjoke.com/api).
 ## User Stories